 What is personal data under the LGPD?

-The definition of personal data in the LGPD is very similar to the definition in the GDPR.
+Personal data definition in the LGPD is very similar to the definition in the GDPR.
 The LGPD states that personal data can be any data that by itself or combined with other data can identify a natural person.

 Legal basis for data processing